TugboatQA/docs/code-snippets/wordpress/index.md

         - apt-get clean
         - rm -rf /var/lib/apt/lists/* /tmp/* /var/tmp/*

       # Commands that build the site.
-When a preview is built from a
+When a Preview is built from a
-      # base preview, the build workflow starts here, skipping the init
+      # Base Preview, the build workflow starts here, skipping the init
       # and update steps, because the results of those are inherited
       # from the base preview.
       build: |